-- 1. Enable QoS and set bandwidth allocation. - 1) Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2) Go to Advanced > QoS > Settings. - 3) Select Enable QoS. - 4) Input the maximum upload and download bandwidth provided by your internet service provider.
-1Mbps equal s to 1000Kbps. - 5) Click Advanced and drag the scroll bar to set the bandwidth priority percentage. - 6) Click Save.
+1. Enable OoS and set bandwidth allocation.

+- 1) Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2) Go to Advanced > QoS > Settings. - 3) Select Enable QoS. - 4) Input the maximum upload and download bandwidth provided by your service provider.
+1Mbps is equal to 1000Kbps. - 5) Click Advanced and drag the scroll bar to set the bandwidth priority percentage. - 6) Click Save.